HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Trek Kids' Dual Sport - 2018                   |
 | Trek Precaliber 12 Girl's - 2018               |

+This table list us the exact products that have never been sold.

 ## 10. Total Revenue per Staff Member